Euro zone ministers to discuss Cyprus later on Thursday

-BRUSSELS, March 21 (Reuters) - Euro zone finance ministers will discuss an international bailout for Cyprus in a teleconference at 1800 GMT on Thursday and will issue statement afterwards, their chairman Jeroen Dijsselbloem said on Twitter.
+BRUSSELS (Reuters) - Euro zone finance ministers will discuss an international bailout for Cyprus in a teleconference at 2:00 p.m.
+EDT on Thursday and will issue statement afterwards, their chairman Jeroen Dijsselbloem said on Twitter.

 Nicosia needs to raise the rest on its own and one of the controversial ideas backed by euro zone ministers is a one-off levy on bank deposits - something the Cypriot parliament rejected earlier this week.